 Dance To Health

-A pioneering older people's fall prevention dance programme combining evidence based activities with the creativity and energy of dance, with each session being coordinated by a professional dance artist to ensure that dance is at the center of each session.
+A pioneering older people's fall prevention dance programme combining evidence based activities (FAME & Otago) with the creativity and energy of dance, with each session being coordinated by a professional dance artist to ensure that dance is at the center of each session.
 Dance To Health has helped hundreds of older people remain active and independent across the country and is available to Norwich residents via three local groups.